What are OpenTherm Boilers & Heating Systems?

 Not all Opentherm controllers from third parties work perfectly with Opentherm boilers.

-Check with the boiler manufacturer to make sure that the third-party control you want to use is completely compatible with their boilers.
+Check with the boiler manufacturer to ensure the third-party control you want to use is compatible with their boilers.

 Want to learn how to use your boiler better?
 Read our complete guide on boiler flow temperature, how to optimise your boiler settings and find out how much gas a boiler uses here.